tonioloewald/bindinator.js/README.md

 This site is built using `b8r` (along with numerous third-party libraries, none of which are global dependencies).
 The inline [fiddle component](#source=fiddle.component.html) used to display interactive examples is 272 lines including comments, styles, markup, and code.
-`b8r` isolates component internals so cleanly isolated from the rest of the page that the fiddle doesn't need to use an iframe.
+`b8r` isolates component internals so cleanly from the rest of the page that the fiddle doesn't need to use an iframe.

 ## In a Nut